DmitryStrakhov/PowerSharp/README.md

 Let's imagine you are typing a code or navigating through your code base and you need to add new type-member to it.
 For this, you usually need to set a caret at some point inside your type (usually after currently-edited method or after the last member of type), then add new empty line and start typing new code.
 This usually takes a few keyboard gestures.
 Considering that this is a very common scenario, it would be cool to make it faster.
 The action 'New Member Line' helps us here.

-If your caret is placed inside some type-member, then running the action adds new line below the type-member and navigate your caret to it considering IDE code-formatting rules.
+If your caret is placed inside some type-member, then running the action adds new line below the type-member and sets your caret to it considering IDE code-formatting rules.
 Look at the picture:

 ![Add-Favorite-Dependency](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/New-Member-Line-01.png)